First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Introduction

 where the factor $3$ was introduced for convenience and $c^{2}$ is a dimensionless parameter that is usually assumed constant, $L$ corresponds to the characteristic length or cutoff.
 This equation is consistent with the holographic principle, establishing that the vacuum energy is bounded by the characteristic length $L$.
 Consequently, for a length scale of cosmological size, the resulting dark energy density is naturally small, a value that corresponds remarkably well to current observations.
 This is not merely a coincidence; it strongly suggests that the observed smallness of the cosmological constant may be a direct consequence of a fundamental physical principle linking the vacuum energy to the maximum length scale of the Universe.
 Following a dimensional analysis and invoking the holographic principle, dark energy admits the expansion given below, which depends only on two quantities: the reduced Planck mass, $M_{\mathrm{pl}}$, and the characteristic length $L$ \cite{Shapiro, Wang, Nojiri1, Nojiri2}

 where the parameters $C_{1}, C_{2}, C_{3}$ are constant.
 The constant term, $C_1$, is excluded from the expansion, as its inclusion would reintroduce the problem of cosmological constant value.
 Consequently, the leading order contribution to the energy density is the $L^{-2}$ term, while the $L^{-4}$ and $L^{-6}$ terms are interpreted as higher order corrections arising from high energy physics.
-Within this framework, the appropriate infrared cutoff $L$ is identified with the Hubble scale, $L\,=\,L\,(H)$, due to its direct relationship to the apparent horizon, as can be seen in (\ref{eq:radius}), notice that for the flat case ($k=0$) we have $R_{A}=H^{-1}$.
+Within this framework, the appropriate infrared cutoff $L$ is identified with the Hubble scale, $L\,=\,L\,(H)$\footnote{A generalized version of HDE was proposed in Ref. \cite{hdeodint}.
+In this approach, the infrared cutoff can include derivatives of both the particle and future horizons and may also depend on the scale factor.}, due to its direct relationship to the apparent horizon, as can be seen in the definition given above, notice that for the flat case ($k=0$) we have $R_{A}=H^{-1}$.
 This choice is also physically motivated by the fact that the Hubble horizon acts as a causal boundary, which can be endowed with well-defined thermodynamic properties, such as temperature and entropy \cite{cai, quevedo}.
 Using the Hubble scale as the characteristic length, $L\,=\,1\,/\,H$, allow us to write for the energy density